gmn/nanotts/README.md

 ## Update, December 2018

 - Cleaned up the interface.
 All outputs must be explicitly specified now.
-- Most inputs are mandatorily specified, all but trailing words. `nanotts "trailing words"` counts as an input, having the same effect as `nanotts -i "trailing words"`.
+- Most inputs are mandatorily specified, all but trailing words. `nanotts "trailing words"` counts as an input, having the same effect as `nanotts -i "trailing words"`, the only difference being in the former the input must be entirely trailing.
+Switches following may be ignored or improperly handled.
 - Removed the mandatory libao linkage which has caused problems on systems that don't include it in the default distribution packages.
 - Changed the playback module to ALSA.
 - Alsa linkage is optional. `make noalsa` builds without alsa.
 WAVE output still functions.